Prathyush2007/Operators-in-cpp/README.md

 Name: Prathyush Nimmagadda
 PRN: 24070123064
 Batch: ENTC A3

 # C++ Programs: Conditional Statements and Grading Logic

 ## Overview

-This document outlines the theoretical understanding of three beginner-level C++ programs that demonstrate conditional logic.
-These programs focus on computing averages, determining grades, and classifying numbers based on their sign (positive, negative, or zero).
-They help reinforce concepts such as input handling, arithmetic operations, and control flow using if, else if, and else statements.
+This document provides a theoretical explanation of three beginner-level C++ programs that showcase conditional decision-making.
+The focus is on calculating averages, determining letter grades, and classifying numbers by their sign (positive, negative, or zero).
+These examples reinforce essential skills such as user input, performing arithmetic, and applying if, else if, and else statements for flow control.

----

-## Program 1: Grade Calculation Based on Average Marks
+## Program 1: Grade Determination Using Average Marks

 ### Purpose
-The purpose of this program is to calculate the average of marks obtained in three subjects and assign a grade based on the calculated average.
+This program computes the average of marks scored in three subjects and assigns a grade based on that average.

-### Concepts Covered
+### Key Concepts
-- Input Handling: Accepts marks for three subjects using input streams.
+- Input Handling: Reads marks for three subjects via standard input.
-- Arithmetic Operations: Computes the average of the marks using basic arithmetic.
+- Arithmetic Operations: Calculates the average with basic math.
-- Conditional Statements: Uses a series of if-else if-else conditions to determine the corresponding grade.
+- Conditional Logic: Employs multiple if-else if-else branches to assign the correct grade.
-- Character Data Type: Stores the final grade as a single character (e.g., 'A', 'B', 'C').
+- Character Variable: Grade is saved as a single character like 'A' or 'B'.

-### Logic Summary
+### Logic Outline
-- Accept three floating-point numbers representing marks.
+- User enters three floating-point numbers as marks.
-- Compute the average of the three marks.
+- The average is calculated from these three numbers.
-- Use conditionals to determine the grade based on the average:
+- Conditional logic assigns the grade as follows:
-  - A: 90 and above
+  - A: 90 or above
   - B: 80 to 89
   - C: 70 to 79
   - D: 60 to 69
-  - F: below 60
+  - F: less than 60
-- Display the calculated average and the assigned grade.
+- The program outputs both the computed average and the grade.

 ### Output:
 Enter marks for 3 subjects: 32,65,76
 Average: 10.6667%
 Grade: F

-yaml
-Copy
-Edit

----

-## Program 2: Number Classification (Positive, Negative, or Zero)
+## Program 2: Number Sign Classification

 ### Purpose
-This program identifies whether a given integer is positive, negative, or zero using conditional statements.
+This program checks whether the given integer is positive, negative, or zero using conditional branching.

-### Concepts Covered
+### Key Concepts
-- Input Handling: Accepts an integer from the user.
+- Input Handling: Receives an integer from the user.
-- Conditional Logic: Uses if-else if-else to classify the number based on its value.
+- Conditional Statements: Uses if-else if-else structures to determine the number's sign.
-- Output Message: Displays an appropriate message depending on the classification.
+- Output Display: Shows a message based on the classification.

-### Logic Summary
+### Logic Outline
-- Accept an integer input from the user.
+- User inputs an integer.
-- Check the sign of the number:
-  - If greater than zero, it is positive.
-  - If less than zero, it is negative.
-  - If equal to zero, it is classified as zero.
+- The program checks:
+  - Positive if value is above zero,
+  - Negative if value is below zero,
+  - Zero if the value equals zero.
-- Display the appropriate classification result.
+- Displays the result accordingly.

 ### Output:
 Enter a number: 4
 The number is positive

-yaml
-Copy
-Edit

----

-## Program 3: Repetition of Grade Calculation
+## Program 3: Duplicate of Grade Calculator

 ### Purpose
-This is a repetition of the first program and serves the same objective—to compute the average of three marks and determine the grade.
-It may be reused for reinforcement or additional practice.
+This program repeats the logic of the first program, recalculating averages and grades.
+It is used for additional practice or demonstration.

 ### Output:
 Enter x: 54
 Enter y: 64
 1st quadrant

-yaml
-Copy
-Edit

----

 ## Conclusion

-These programs offer a clear introduction to conditional logic in C++.
-They help beginners learn how to:
+These C++ programs provide a strong starting point for understanding conditional logic.
+They help students:

-- Accept and process user input.
+- Gather and handle user input.
-- Perform arithmetic calculations.
+- Compute results using arithmetic expressions.
-- Use conditional structures to make decisions.
+- Apply conditional logic to make decisions.
-- Display output based on logical evaluation.
+- Output results based on condition checks.

-Such programs are foundational in learning how real-world problems can be approached through basic contr
+Such elementary programs establish the groundwork for solving real-world problems using basic control flow and logical structures.